MileHacker Logo

 Social Conduct & Taboos

-Tipping is not customary and may cause confusion.
+Tipping is not customary and could lead to confusion.
 Generally avoid eating or drinking while walking.

 Considerations